wwpass/gluu/INSTALLATION.md

 works properly or you might lock yourself out of Gluu.
 If that happens, refer to:
 [Gluu FAQ](https://gluu.org/docs/gluu-server/operation/faq/#revert-an-authentication-method)

-In the Gluu Admin interface, navigate to: "Configuration -> Manage Authentication -> Default Authentication Method" Set both options to "wwpass".
+In the Gluu Admin interface, navigate to `Configuration -> Manage Authentication -> Default Authentication Method`.
+Set both options to "wwpass".
 ![Authentication method](./images/auth_method.png)